 Let’s be honest, trolley rides are fun for both kids and adults!
 The Memphis Trolley System offers rides for $1, so this is definitely a fun and affordable way to sightsee and get around the city.
 Be sure to pay attention to the schedule each day as it changes on Friday, Saturday and Sunday.
 There are three different lines to take you to different areas of Memphis.
 It’s very user friendly and when in doubt, ask a local!

-Part restaurant, part Memphis history, the Arcade is known as Memphis’ first café.
-Founded in 1919, it has served local families, tourists and celebrities for almost a century.
-It’s located in downtown Memphis, walking distance from the Civil Rights Museum.
+Part restaurant, part Memphis history, the Arcade is known as Memphis’ first and oldest café.
+Founded in 1919, it has served local families, tourists, and celebrities for almost a century.
+It’s located in downtown Memphis, within walking distance from the Civil Rights Museum.
 It may seem familiar to you since it’s appeared in movies like ‘Walk the Line’, ‘Great Balls of Fire’, ‘The Client’ and many, many more.
-They offer breakfast, pizza, salads and sandwiches, so there’s truly something for everyone.
+They offer breakfast, pizza, salads, and sandwiches, so there’s truly something for everyone.

 There are snow cones, and then there are Jerry’s snow cones!
 A local friend stressed that I need to make time for a Jerry’s stop on my first visit to Memphis.
 On our way out of town, we decided to get a treat for the road and stopped for our snow cones.
 This was an experience unlike anything I expected.